isovector/reasonablypolymorphic.com/posts/2014-06-01-ethics-crasher.markdown

 ---
 layout: post
-title: "The Curious Case of Lecture Crashing"
+title: The Curious Case of Lecture Crashing
 date: 2014-06-01 03:24
 comments: true
-categories: sequence philosophy ethics utility
+tags: pedagogy, refuted, results
 ---

-> **EDIT 2014-06-12:** This post turned out significantly worse than I was hoping
+> **EDIT 2014-06-12:** This post turned out significantly worse than I was
-> -- the point is not to beat up on arts students but instead to show how we can
+> hoping -- the point is not to beat up on arts students but instead to show how
-> reason better about complicated-seeming things.
-Apparently there is more inferential
+> we can reason better about complicated-seeming things.
+Apparently there is
-> distance to be convered before jumping to my main points.
-Let's consider this
+> more inferential distance to be convered before jumping to my main points.
-> a failed experiment, but we will leave it up for historical reasons.
+> Let's consider this a failed experiment, but we will leave it up for
+> historical reasons.

 {% previous painting-with-paint chunking-conceptual-legos %}